 Ohio workers are dedicated to their professions and work hard every day.
 They have spent months and years learning their craft, honing their skills, and progressing through their career fields.
-Unfortunately for some workers, that time and dedication can be negatively affected by the development of a work-related illness.
+Unfortunately for some workers, that time and dedication can be negatively affected by developing a work-related illness.
 Sometimes, job conditions can cause certain diseases that impact both the personal and professional lives of employees, and continued work in that job is not advisable.
 Workers are forced to consider a career change.
-The Ohio workers’ compensation system acknowledges that this can be a trying experience for an employee and offers change of occupation awards in certain circumstances.
+The Ohio workers’ compensation system acknowledges this can be a trying experience for an employee and offers change of occupation awards in certain circumstances.

 What Is a Change of Occupation Award in Ohio?

 A change of occupation award is a benefit offered by the workers’ compensation system to some workers who experience certain types of illnesses due to job conditions.
 Change of occupation awards can be available for workers who:

 - Are diagnosed with a dust-induced occupational disease.

 - Are diagnosed with another allowed occupational disease.

 - Have been advised by a doctor to change occupations to avoid further exposure to the dangerous conditions causing the disease.